Snoopynubis/the-snoopy-agent-experience/README.md

 - `--debug` prints the per-character flow, including moves between areas.
 - `--fast` disables LLM calls and caps the cast at three characters.
 - `--no-llm` keeps the full roster but still skips Ollama.
+- `--trace-llm` color-codes every prompt/response pair exchanged with the LLM (or highlights when prompts are skipped because the LLM is disabled).
 - `--max-characters N` is handy when profiling or iterating on a subset.

 By default the Ollama client is invoked with `thinking` disabled to keep DeepSeek